ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

         return df_windowed
 ```

-The Spark consumer class initializes the consumer by loading the Kafka settings, reading from the data stream, parsing the message and finally aggregating the information using the various categorical fields from the data.
+The Spark consumer class initiates the consumer by loading the Kafka settings, reading from the data stream, parsing the messages, and ultimately aggregating the information using various categorical fields from the data.

-Thw `agg_messages` function is designed to perform windowed aggregations on a DataFrame containing message data.
-It takes three parameters: df, the input DataFrame with message information; window_duration, specifying the duration of each aggregation window in minutes; and window_slide, indicating the sliding interval for the window.
-The function ensures that the 'TIMESTAMP' column is in the correct timestamp format, and then applies windowed aggregations based on AC, UNIT, STATION, DATE, and DESC columns.
-The resulting DataFrame includes aggregated entries and exits for each window and group, providing insights into the patterns of activity over specified time intervals.
+The `agg_messages` function is crafted to perform windowed aggregations on a DataFrame containing message data.
+It requires three parameters: `df` (the input DataFrame with message information), `window_duration` (specifying the duration of each aggregation window in minutes), and `window_slide` (indicating the sliding interval for the window).
+The function ensures the 'TIMESTAMP' column is in the correct timestamp format and applies windowed aggregations based on 'AC', 'UNIT', 'STATION', 'DATE', and 'DESC' columns.
+The resulting DataFrame includes aggregated entries and exits for each window and group, providing insights into activity patterns over specified time intervals.
 The function also prints the schema of the resulting DataFrame, making it convenient for users to understand the structure of the aggregated data.

-> 👉 The `agg_messages` function ensures that the timestamp from the data has the correct Spark timestamp format.
-If this format is incorrect, Spark will not be able to aggregate the messages, and the results will be empty data files.
+> 👉 The `agg_messages` function verifies that the timestamp from the data is in the correct Spark timestamp format.
+An incorrect format will prevent Spark from aggregating the messages, resulting in empty data files.

-#### Main application entry
+#### Main application entry point

 ```python
 # @task(name="Stream write GCS", description='Write stream file to GCS', log_prints=False)